Tour de France: Marc Hirschi wins stage 12 | DW | 10.09.2020

 The rookie powered away on the Suc au May climb, which was making its debut on the 117-year-old Tour circuit, before extending his lead on the descent.
 Hirschi held off pursuers on the home stretch to arrive in Sarran with a comfortable lead of 47 seconds.

 It was in stark contrast to Sunday, where Hirschi surrendered a four-minute lead on stage 9 as another breakaway failed to pay off.
+He'd also been pipped to the finish line on stage 2 in Nice.
 Holding on to first place in Sarran was redemption for the promising former Under-23 world champion.

+"It's hard to find words, it's my first pro victory," Hirschi said.

+"I haven't been sleeping well and I had a bad back but I said to myself just go for it.
+I never would have believed it and even in the final kilometre I still didn't allow myself to hope.

 France's Pierra Roland finished second with Soren Kragh Andersen of Denmark following in third.
 Julian Alaphilippe was long part of the main chase group but mechanical issues ended his challenge in the final stages.